VipulPhysics/msm/README.md

 # Image Acquisition and spectral unmixing
 ![msm](gui.png)
-- Triger the LED matrix from SBC
+- Trigger the LED matrix from SBC
 - R, G, and B threshold values

  for 631 nm, they are (130-255, 0-70, 0-50);